sam0delkin/intellij-psa/README.md

 When you're clicking (Ctrl/Command + Click) by **any** element in the IDE editor, IDE is calling all GoTo contributors, regardless of language or any other things.
 And there is no way to know - does your custom autocomplete will resolve the reference or not.
-For this purposes, there is an additional option were added: `goto_element_filter`.
+For these purposes, there is an additional option were added: `goto_element_filter`.
 Here your script should return an array of element types to filter GoTo references.
-It will be saved first time your script will be called and then will ignore all elements that are not matching the types provided.
+It will be saved first time your script will be called with [Info](#custom-autocomplete-info) call and then will ignore all elements that are not matching the types provided.

 ## Ideas / ToDo